TOWN OF CHARLESTOWN, NEW HAMPSHIRE

 See Figure 1

-3.11 Guyed Tower: A monopole or lattice tower that is secured to the ground or other surface by diagonal cables for lateral support.
+3.11 Guyed Tower: A monopole or lattice tower that is secured to the ground or other surfaces by diagonal cables for lateral support.

 3.12 Height: The height above ground level (AGL) from the natural grade of a site to the highest point of a structure.